 - Suicidal ideation

-Other drugs you may be taking can also affect withdrawal symptoms.
+Other drugs you may be taking can also affect Lyrica withdrawal symptoms and timeline.
 If you have been abusing other drugs or are on other prescribed medications, these factors will need to be taken into account when creating the appropriate protocol for withdrawal from Lyrica.

 The medications used to manage withdrawal from Lyrica will depend on your history of substance abuse and tolerance to specific medications.
 Medications may be used to calm you to make the withdrawal process more comfortable.